ChrisVilches/Term-Keep/README.md

 Two types of notes are supported:

 1. **Normal Notes:** Useful for memos, and storing arbitrary information.
 2. **Tasks:** Tasks that need to be completed.
-Each task has one of three possible states: to-do (not started), in-progress, done.
+Each task has one of three possible states: to-do (not started), in-progress, and done.

 #### Editor Agnostic Editing